-This Creepy Abandoned Amusement Park In Pennsylvania Is Chilling
+The Photos Of The Abandoned Williams Grove Amusement Park In Pennsylvania Are Chilling

 The carnival is a creepy enough place to begin with: clowns, piping organ music, a mysterious atmosphere, and very overpriced food.
-The spooky allure of a fair is made all the stronger when the place is completely abandoned.
-The rotting structures of the abandoned Williams Grove Amusement Park near Mechanicsburg are hauntingly beautiful.
+The spooky allure of a fair is made all the stronger when it’s an abandoned amusement park in Pennsylvania.
+The rotting structures of the Williams Grove Amusement Park near Mechanicsburg are hauntingly beautiful.

-Though the amusement park is no longer in use and has fallen into disrepair, the property itself is not abandoned.
+Please note: Though the Williams Grove abandoned amusement park is no longer in use and has fallen into disrepair, the property itself is not abandoned.
 In fact, it is still inhabited by a few long-time residents.
 Trespassing onto the property is strictly forbidden – and illegal.
 We hope that you enjoy these photographs, but please do not explore the area yourself.

-Families began picnicking at the site in the 1850s, though it wasn’t until 1928 that the first rides appeared at Williams Grove Amusement Park.
-As you can see above, mother nature is completely reclaiming what was once the crowning glory of the park, The Cyclone roller coaster.
+Families began picnicking at the site in the 1850s, although it wasn’t until 1928 that the first rides appeared at Williams Grove Amusement Park.
+As you can see above, Mother Nature is completely reclaiming what was once the crowning glory of the park, The Cyclone roller coaster.

-The amusement park shut down because the family who operated it (the Hughes) decided to focus entirely on the Williams Grove Speedway, which is still a major attraction in the area.
+The amusement park shut down because the family who operated it (the Hughes) decided to focus entirely on the Speedway, which is still a major attraction in the area.

 What a creepy ice cream truck that sits empty at the site.
 Imagine the little kids who at one time ran after it.
 Watch the video below to see some more of this abandoned amusement park in Pennsylvania.